Dog Eating Grass and Being Sick. A Helpful Guide.

 Diagnosis and treatment

-Your vet is most likely to observe your puppy to diagnose roundworms.
+Your vet is most likely to observe your puppy diagnose roundworms.
 This may include looking for symptoms including potbelly, and diarrhea.
 To make a conclusive diagnosis, your vet may also observe the puppy’s feces to look for worms.

-Treatment of roundworms is not as complex as such.
+The treatment of roundworms is not as complex as such.
 In most cases, it is usually simple and quite effective in eliminating the eggs and preventing future occurrences.

 This is also a common vice in dogs, as much as the last two.
 However, tapeworms are quite different from roundworms and hookworms.
 For instance, tapeworms will have a completely different lifecycle.
 Like hookworms, tapeworms will attach themselves to the intestines of your dog through the hook-shaped mouthpieces.